Copenhagen | Finally The Adventure Begins

 Sleep - Get It When You Can

-I believe you rent a pod for a period of time.
+I believe you can rent a pod by the hour.
 However, with no staff member on duty and a sign saying that use of the pods was free until 10am, I made the most of it and got myself a solid 3 hours sleep.
 This made all the difference later in the day.

 Arriving In Copenhagen